Back to Deep Dives

 os.unlink(f_name)

+Use a 3-state logits processor FSM that forces the closing </think> token once a token budget is exceeded, cutting latency up to 90% with minimal accuracy loss.
 During evaluation, we observed that GLM-4.7-Flash-GGUF spent up to 80% of its generation time on internal reasoning (wrapped inside <think>...</think> blocks) before writing a simple answer.
 For latency-sensitive APIs, this is unacceptable.

 Since llama.cpp had no native parameter to stop thinking at a precise token threshold, we wrote a custom 3-State Logits Processor inside our Python serving handler.